BELWARE-GmbH/Documentation-Website-MD/content/en-us/Apps/easybatch/first steps/setup/document layouts.md

 The checkmark in the **Batchmode** field activates the batch mode for this entry.

-The selection in the **Job Mode** field specifies how accurately the customer's documents will be processed.
+The selection in the **Job Mode** field specifies how the customer's documents will be processed.

-These two buttons control the batch mode of the customer.
+These two fields control the batch mode of the customer.

 ![](images/apps/easylayouten.PNG)

 You can set up all uses and use them in batch mode.
-It is basically possible to set several job modes per document, these will then be processed one after the other.
+It is basically possible to set several job modes per document.
+These will then be processed one after the other.

 #### Job mode
 The Job mode specifies how the batch is handled.
 By default, there are three options available there - Email, Print and Blank.